Noah-Zhuhaotian/Documents/Azure/Security/Setting-Up-Secure-Connections-in-Azure-Data-Factory-with-Key-Vault.md

 3. **Scalable Deployment**: If you need to deploy the same configuration across multiple environments, automation scripts can be easily adapted to different environments.

-4. **CI/CD Integration**: Any of the above scripts can be integrated into continuous integration and continuous deployment pipelines for end-to-end automation.
+4. **CI/CD Integration**: Any of the above scripts can be integrated into continuous integration and continuous deployment pipelines for end-to-end automation, you can click *[here](https://github.com/Noah-Zhuhaotian/Maintaince_templete/tree/main/Azure/Security/DF_SQL)!* for reference!

 ## Best Practices for Automation